takahirohonda/portfolio-site-jekyll/_posts/essay/0001-01-01-human-front-manifesto.md

 - <b>Closing statement</b>
 <br /><br />

 Since the dawn of the human race, we have been gazing into the darkness of the endless universe and wondered if there would be any other intelligence other than us.
-Now, an overwhelming amount of evidence suggests that there is a hostile horde of aliens planning to take over our beautiful country.
+Now, an overwhelming amount of evidence suggests that there is a hostile horde of aliens planning to take over our beautiful planet.
 It is high time for human race to recognise the fact and prepare for the war.
-Our unity and determination only defeat the imminent alien invasion.
+Our unity and determination can defeat the imminent alien invasion.
 Human race must unite against aliens.
 <br /><br />